XXpert.

 How penalties work

-Late quarterly updates fall under HMRC’s points-based penalty system: you receive a point each time you miss a submission deadline, and a fixed penalty once you reach the points threshold.
+Late quarterly updates fall under HMRC’s points-based penalty system: you get one point each time you miss a submission deadline, and once you reach 4 points a £200 penalty applies, with a further £200 for each later late update.
 Late payment is separate: it attracts interest and its own penalties.
-The exact points thresholds and penalty amounts are set by HMRC and can change, so check the current figures on GOV.UK.
+You can check the current detail on GOV.UK.

 Never miss a date again

 The easiest way to stay on top of five deadlines a year is not to track them yourself.
 We diarise every date, keep your records ready, and file each update and your final declaration on time, on a fixed monthly fee.
+If you are a landlord, our MTD for landlords guide covers the property-income specifics, and the MTD software page covers what files it.
 Take our 2-minute quiz or get in touch.

 Questions & answers